- 1 Skansen’s Christmas Market, Stockholm, Sweden

 Advent, Zagreb, Croatia

 Advent in Zagreb is no small affair, and approaching any Croatian Christmas market should first involve a cinnamon-y glass of mulled wine.
 The main market spreads out on Ban Jelačić Square, but Advent souvenir stalls unfurl around the city.
 When you're not buying handcrafted ornaments or licitar (honey gingerbread), wander through the Kaptol district for a live nativity scene, or make for Zrinjevac Park where you’ll find 220 trees done up in their most festive holiday lights.
-Traveling with kiddos?
-Santa – known locally as Joulupukki – is slated to visit the children of Zagreb on December 6th and 7th making stops at Strossmayer Square, the Ice Park, Vranicanijeva Poljana, and Balbi Palace.
 Wherever you end up, make sure you don’t miss out on krpice sa zeljem, a fresh pasta and cabbage dish that’s a backbone of Croatian cuisine.

-Look for: Performances from the six-piece Ad Gloriam brass ensemble on the balcony of the Croatian National Theatre every Sunday starting at 7 pm.
+What to Look For: Performances by the six-piece Ad Gloriam brass ensemble on the balcony of the Croatian National Theatre—and other landmark buildings in Zagreb—every Sunday.
 Depending on the day, you could catch Christmas songs, polka or a film score.
-Also swing by Tunel Grič – the Christmas carol tunnel – which mixes 3D art, live music, light shows, and video projections.
+Also swing by Tunel Grič, the Christmas carol tunnel which mixes 3D art, live music, light shows, and video projections.

 Christkindelsmärik, Strasbourg, France

-Look For: Stuffed white storks — the city mascot and an Alsatian symbol of good luck — in the boutiques of "La Petite France," a picturesque, canal-threaded corner of the historic center.
+What to Look For: Stuffed white storks—the city mascot and an Alsatian symbol of good luck—in the boutiques of "La Petite France," a picturesque, canal-threaded corner of the historic center.
 These half-timbered houses, which once belonged to millers, tanners, and fishermen, are bathed in a warm yellow glow from garlands of Christmas lights, and the gingerbread bakery does a roaring seasonal trade.

 Various markets, London, England

 London's Christmas shopping season opens in November, when Regent Street ceremoniously switches on its Christmas lights for a pedestrian parade.
 London typically spreads out its Christmas cheer, from the official Norwegian fir on Trafalgar Square to the ice skating rink at Somerset House.
-Trees bedecked with fairy lights herald Hyde Park's Winter Wonderland (mid-Nov. - early Jan.), which includes London's largest outdoor skating rink, a toboggan slide, a Ferris wheel, carolers, and a traditional German Christmas market.
-More small markets spring up at the Natural History Museum, which installs a temporary ice rink (early Nov. -mid-Jan.); and the Greenwich Market (most of Dec.), also with a nearby ice rink.
-Christmas concerts abound, but it's hard to resist the carol sing-along at the Royal Albert Hall (most of Dec.).
+Trees bedecked with fairy lights herald Hyde Park's Winter Wonderland (mid-November through early January), which includes London's largest outdoor skating rink, a toboggan slide, a Ferris wheel, carolers, and a traditional German Christmas market.
+More small markets spring up at the Natural History Museum, which installs a temporary ice rink, as well as Greenwich Market.
+Christmas concerts abound, but it's hard to resist the carol sing-along at the Royal Albert Hall.

-Look For: The Tower of London's Medieval Christmas (end of Dec.), a fanciful "historical" reimagining set in the 1284 court of Edward I, and the Great Christmas Pudding Race of costumed contestants treading an obstacle course around Covent Garden while balancing fruitcakes on spoons.
+What to Look For: The Tower of London's Medieval Christmas (end of December), a fanciful "historical" reimagining set in the 1284 court of Edward I, and the Great Christmas Pudding Race of costumed contestants treading an obstacle course around Covent Garden while balancing fruitcakes on spoons.

 Christkindlmarkt, Vienna, Austria

-Look For: More than three-dozen Advent season concerts.
-The city of Haydn and Strauss invites choirs from around the world to perform Christmas music in the Rathaus every weekend (Friday to Sunday) from late November to Dec.
-24 as part of the Internationales Adventsingen festival.
+What to Look For: More than three-dozen Advent season concerts.
+The city of Haydn and Strauss invites choirs from around the world to perform Christmas music in the Rathaus every weekend (Friday to Sunday) from late November to December 24 as part of the Internationales Adventsingen festival.

 Christkindlesmarkt, Nuremberg, Germany